Wenzzzy/app-dev/README.md

 # **APPLICATION DEVELOPMENT BSIT - 301**
 ## **STI COLLEGE STA CRUZ**
-### My name is Wency joy Estera, I am 20 years old.
-I am currently 3rd year student in STI College of Sta.Cruz, Laguna.
-I learn in life that it is short so live it to the fullest but with limitations.
-I am not contented on what I achieve now, I am craving for now and I am waiting to my better and successful self.
+### I am Wency Joy Estera and reside in Majayjay, Laguna.
+At 20 years old, I am a third-year student at STI College of Sta.
+Cruz, Laguna.
+I believe in embracing life's fullness while adhering to boundaries.
+Driven by a continuous quest for self-improvement, I eagerly anticipate a future marked by success and fulfillment.

-### *My Goals Checklist*
+### **My Goals Checklist**
 - [x] Get better every year
 - [x] Be a reliable friend
 - [x] Enjoy life to the fullest